mohyaz11/OptimumSetupBook/manuscript/Subscriptions.md

 ![](images/subscriptions-selectingenvironment.png)

-There are two options for how to deliver the notification, email or webhook.
+There are two options for how to deliver the notification: email or webhook.

 ### Email Notifications

-We're going to set up this subscription with an email notification.
+We're going to configure this subscription with an email notification.

 First, choose a team to receive the email.
 When the subscription fires, an email will be sent to each member of the team with the permissions to see that event.